-- 5.6 Subject to any legal requirements or restrictions, a Member providing an Expert Witness Service shall clearly communicate in any Report: - (a) the instructions received, whether oral or written; - (b) any limitations on the scope of work performed; - (c) details of the Member's training, study and experience that are relevant to the matters on which the Member is providing expert evidence; - (d) the relationships, if any, the Member or the Member's Firm or the Member's Employer has with any of the parties to the Proceedings (including any of the matters referred to in paragraphs 3.8, 5.1, or 5.2) that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the Court, and any appropriate safeguards implemented; - (e) the extent, if any, of reliance by the Member on the work of others; - (f) the opinions formed by or other findings of the Member; - (g) whether an opinion or other finding is provisional rather than concluded, and, if so, the reasons why a concluded opinion or other finding has not been formed; - (h) the significant facts upon which the opinions are based; - (i) the significant assumptions upon which the opinions or other findings are based and the following matters in respect of each significant assumption: - (i) whether the Member was instructed to make the assumption or whether the Member chose to make the assumption; and - (ii) if the Member chose to make the assumption, then the reason why the Member made that choice; - (j) if the Member considers that an opinion or other finding of the Member may be misleading because a significant assumption is likely to mislead, then a statement to that effect and an explanation of why the assumption is likely to mislead; - (k) where applicable, that the Member's opinion or finding is subject to the veracity-validity of another person's Report upon which the Member's Report is based; - the reasoning by which the Member formed the opinions or came to the Member's findings, including an explanation of any method employed and the reasons why that method was chosen; - (m) a list of all documents and sources of information relied upon in the preparation of the Report; - (n) any restrictions on the use of the Report; and - (o) a statement that the Expert Witness Service was conducted in accordance with this Standard. - 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
-APES 225 requires, amongst other things, that a Member make certain disclosures in a Report.

-5.8 If a Member is not certain whether a matter is a significant assumption or an opinion, the Member should consult the legal representative of the Member's Client or Employer.
+- 5.6 Subject to any legal requirements or restrictions, a Member providing an Expert Witness Service shall clearly communicate in any Report: - (a) the instructions received, whether oral or written; - (b) any limitations on the scope of work performed; - (c) details of the Member's training, study and experience that are relevant to the matters on which the Member is providing expert evidence; - (d) the relationships, if any, the Member or the Member's Firm or the Member's Employer has with any of the parties to the Proceedings (including any of the matters referred to in paragraphs 3.8, 5.1, or 5.2) that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the Court, and any appropriate safeguards implemented; - (e) the extent, if any, of reliance by the Member on the work of others; - (f) the opinions formed by the Member; - (g) whether an opinion is provisional rather than concluded, and, if so, the reasons why a concluded opinion has not been formed; - (h) the significant facts upon which the opinions are based; - (i) the significant assumptions upon which the opinions are based and the following matters in respect of each significant assumption: - (i) whether the Member was instructed to make the assumption or whether the Member chose to make the assumption; and - (ii) if the Member chose to make the assumption, then the reason why the Member made that choice; - if the Member considers that an opinion of the Member may be misleading because a significant assumption is likely to mislead, then a statement to that effect and an explanation of why the assumption is likely to mislead; - (k) where applicable, that the Member's opinion is subject to the veracity of another person's Report upon which the Member's Report is based; - (I) the reasoning by which the Member formed the opinions, including an explanation of any method employed and the reasons why that method was chosen; - (m) a list of all documents and sources of information relied upon in the preparation of the Report; - (n) any restrictions on the use of the Report; and - (o) a statement that the Expert Witness Service was conducted in accordance with this Standard. - 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
+APES 225 requires, amongst other things, that a Member make certain disclosures in a Report. - 5.8 If a Member is not certain whether a matter is a significant assumption or an opinion, the Member should consult the legal representative of the Member's Client or Employer.

-6. False or misleading information and changes in opinion

-- 6.1 A Member shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Forensic Accounting Service that, by its content or by an omission, is false or misleading. - 6.2 If a Member who was engaged or assigned to provide an Expert Witness Service becomes aware that an opinion expressed by the Member or a finding of the Member in a Report or in oral evidence was based on information that was false, misleading or contained material omissions and that situation has not been subsequently disclosed in a Report or in oral testimony, the Member shall promptly inform, as appropriate, the legal representative of the Client, the Employer or the Court of the situation.
+- 6. False or misleading information and changes in opinion - 6.1 A Member shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Forensic Accounting Service that, by its content or by an omission, is false or misleading. - 6.2 If a Member who was engaged or assigned to provide an Expert Witness Service becomes aware that an opinion expressed by the Member in a Report or in oral evidence was based on information that was false, misleading or contained material omissions and that situation has not been subsequently disclosed in a Report or in oral testimony, the Member shall promptly inform, as appropriate, the legal representative of the Client, the Employer or the Court of the situation.
 The Member shall also consider whether it is necessary to issue a supplementary Report.